 Bristol TEC has its own website which contains information specific to the school.
-The direct links for the school can be located off the district website at: http://cttech.org.
-Bristol TEC's website address is: http://cttech.org/bristol.
+The direct links for the school can be located off the district website at: http://cttech.org/bristol.
 Our school website has a staff directory page which contains the names of our staff members, their phone numbers, and email addresses.
 In addition, many of our instructors maintain their own educational website used to post information relative to the courses they teach.